King of the Ring (2000)

-The 2000 King of the Ring was the eighth annual King of the Ring professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWE) that featured the 14th annual King of the Ring tournament.
+The 2000 King of the Ring was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWE).
+It was the eighth annual King of the Ring event and hosted the finals of the 14th King of the Ring tournament for men.
 It took place on June 25, 2000, at the Fleet Center in Boston, Massachusetts.

-The main event was a six-man tag team match between the McMahon-Helmsley Faction (Triple H, Vince, and Shane McMahon) and the team of The Rock and The Brothers of Destruction (The Undertaker and Kane).
-Triple H's WWF Championship was defended in the match.
-Rock pinned Vince to win the title.
+The main event was a six-man tag team match between the McMahon-Helmsley Faction (Triple H, Vince McMahon, and Shane McMahon) and the team of The Rock and The Brothers of Destruction (The Undertaker and Kane).
+Triple H's WWF Championship was defended in the match where whoever scored the pinfall would win the title; he lost the title to The Rock, who pinned Vince.
 The undercard featured the 2000 King of the Ring tournament, which was won by Kurt Angle.
 The 2000 edition was the largest King of the Ring tournament, with 32 competitors taking part.

-These other matches featured on the undercard; including a three-on-two Handicap Tables Dumpster match between The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) and D-Generation X (Road Dogg, X-Pac, and Tori), a Hardcore Evening Gown match for the WWF Hardcore Championship between champion Pat Patterson and challenger Gerald Brisco and a Four corners elimination match for the WWF Tag Team Championship between champions Too Cool (Grand Master Sexay and Scotty 2 Hotty) and the challenger teams of Edge and Christian, The Hardy Boyz (Matt Hardy and Jeff Hardy) and T & A (Test and Albert).
+Other matches featured on the undercard included a three-on-two Handicap Tables Dumpster match between The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) and D-Generation X (Road Dogg, X-Pac, and Tori), a Hardcore Evening Gown match for the WWF Hardcore Championship between champion Pat Patterson and challenger Gerald Brisco and a four corners elimination match for the WWF Tag Team Championship between champions Too Cool (Grand Master Sexay and Scotty 2 Hotty) and the challenging teams of Edge and Christian, The Hardy Boyz (Jeff Hardy and Matt Hardy), and T & A (Test and Albert).

 Production

 Background

-King of the Ring was a pay-per-view (PPV) event held annually in June by the World Wrestling Federation (WWE) since 1993.
-The PPV featured the King of the Ring tournament, a single-elimination tournament that was established in 1985 and held annually until 1991, with the exception of 1990; these early tournaments were held as special non-televised house shows.
-The winner of the tournament was crowned "King of the Ring."
+King of the Ring was a professional wrestling pay-per-view (PPV) event held annually in June by the World Wrestling Federation (WWF, now WWE) since 1993.
+The PPV was named after the King of the Ring tournament, a men's single-elimination tournament that was established in 1985 and held annually until 1991, except for 1990, with the winner crowned the "King of the Ring"; these early tournaments were held as special non-televised house shows.
 Unlike the non-televised events, the PPV did not feature all of the tournament's matches.
 Instead, several of the qualifying matches preceded the event with the final few matches then taking place at the pay-per-view.
-There were also other matches that took place at the event as it was a traditional three-hour pay-per-view.
-Considered as one of the WWF's "Big Five" PPVs, along with the Royal Rumble, WrestleMania, SummerSlam, and Survivor Series, the company's five biggest shows of the year, the 2000 event was the eighth King of the Ring PPV and 14th tournament overall.
-It was held on June 25, 2000 at the Fleet Center in Boston, Massachusetts.
+Other matches took place at the event as it was a traditional three-hour pay-per-view.
+The King of the Ring event became considered as one of the WWF's "Big Five" PPVs, along with the Royal Rumble, WrestleMania, SummerSlam, and Survivor Series, the company's five biggest annual shows of the year.
+The eighth King of the Ring PPV hosted the finals of the 14th tournament, and it was held on June 25, 2000, at the Fleet Center in Boston, Massachusetts.